kubernetes-hy/kubernetes-hy.github.io/data/part-3/3-gke-features.md

       targetPort: 3001
 ```

-Next we have _HorizontalPodAutoscaler_.
+Next we have [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 This is an exciting new Resource for us to work with.

 **horizontalpodautoscaler.yaml**